neoviki/Image.Classifier/README.md

-### CIFAR 10 Image recognition application using Convolutional Neural Network
+## CIFAR-10 Image Recognition Application using Convolutional Neural Networks

+A simple and intuitive application that recognizes images from various everyday object categories using a Convolutional Neural Network (CNN).
+The model is trained on the CIFAR-10 dataset and features a user-friendly PyTkinter GUI for interaction.

 ![alt text](demo.gif)

-Additional Infos:
+## Features

-    1. Under the hood image recognization happens with Convolutional Neural Network with ADAM Optimizer.
+    1. Image recognition powered by a Convolutional Neural Network trained with the Adam Optimizer.
-    2. This software uses CIFAR 10 image database for training CNN
+    2. Utilizes the CIFAR-10 dataset, which contains 60,000 labeled images across 10 object classes.
-    3. Uses PyTkinter for User Interface
+    3. Built with a PyTkinter interface for ease of use and interaction.
-    4. Neural Network is implemented using PyTorch
+    4. The neural network is implemented using PyTorch for efficient training and evaluation.

+## Requirements

+Make sure to install the following Python packages before running the app

+    1. PyTorch
+    2. Pillow
+    3. torchvision
+    4. opencv-python